gopherjs/gopherjs/compiler/internal/dce/README.md

 Any variable internal to the body of a function or method that is unused or only used for computing new values for itself, are left as is.
-The Go compiler and linters have requirements that attempt to prevent this kind of dead-code in a function body (so long as an underscore isn't used to quite usage warnings) and prevent unreachable code.
+The Go compiler and linters have requirements that attempt to prevent this kind of dead-code in a function body (unless an underscore is used to quite usage warnings, e.g. `_ = unusedVar`) and prevent unreachable code.
 Therefore, we aren't going to worry about trying to DCE inside of function bodies or in variable initializers.

 GopherJS does not implicitly perform JS Tree Shaking Algorithms, as discussed in [How Modern Javascript eliminate dead code](https://blog.stackademic.com/how-modern-javascript-eliminates-dead-code-tree-shaking-algorithm-d7861e48df40)